mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

     \label{eq_general_binom_mom}
 $$

-To see how this general formula for the moments after the cell division works let's compute the mean protein per cell after the cell division
+To see how this general formula for the moments after the cell division works, let's compute the mean protein per cell after the cell division
 $\left\langle{p}\right\rangle_{t_o}$.
 That is setting $x = 0$, and $y = 1$.
 This
 results in